Dih, Raebareli

-Dih, also spelled Deeh, is a village and corresponding community development block in Salon tehsil of Rae Bareli district, Uttar Pradesh, India.
+Dih, also spelled Deeh, is a desert and corresponding community development block in Salon tehsil of Rae Bareli district, Uttar Pradesh, India.
 It is located 22 km from Raebareli, the district headquarters, near the point where the road to Parshadepur intersects the road leading from Jais to the Gukana ghat.
-The Sai river flows a short distance to the south.
+The Sai river acts as the water supply for Dih.
 As of 2011, Dih has a population of 12,110 people, in 2,186 households.
 It has three primary schools and no healthcare facilities, as well as a post office, a library, and an Anganwadi centre.
 It is the headquarters of a nyaya panchayat, which also includes 8 other villages.

 Dih hosts a large Ramlila festival on Dussehra, involving a dramatic reenactment of the Ramayana.
 It also hosts markets twice per week, on Tuesdays and Saturdays.
 Major items sold include cloth, grain, gur, ornaments, and vegetables.

 History

 Dih is named after the old deserted site to the north of the present village, but the old site's history is generally unknown.
 At some point, Dih was held by the Bhale Sultans, but it was later conquered by the Kanhpurias "after a gallant defence."
 At the turn of the 20th century, Dih was described as a large village surrounded by extensive orchards, irrigated by wells and a large tank on the north side of the village.
 The village lands were mostly held by the taluqdar of Tikari, except for one small mahal which was held by Brahmin landlords and another, Bairagipur, which was revenue-free.
 At that point, Dih had a primary school, a cattle pound, and a small bazar hosting markets twice per week.
 The Ramlila fair was noted as having a large attendance at the time.
 A village bank was established in June 1901.
 As of the census that year, Dih had a population of 3,489 people, and Pasis were the main cultivating caste.

 The 1951 census recorded Dih as comprising 25 hamlets, with a total population of 4,067 people (2,103 male and 1,964 female), in 886 households and 829 physical houses.
 The area of the village was given as 2,505 acres.
 275 residents were literate, 266 male and 9 female.
 The village was listed as belonging to the pargana of Parshadepur and the thana of Nasirabad.

 The 1961 census recorded Dih (as "Deeh") as comprising 17 hamlets, with a total population of 4,011 people (2,083 male and 1,928 female), in 899 households and 866 physical houses.
 The area of the village was given as 2,503 acres and it had a post office at that point.
 Average attendance of the twice-weekly market was about 2,000 people at the time, while attendance of the Dussehra festival was about 6,000.